-The experimental %SASTOMSP macro converts data sets that are used by the CPM and PM procedures into a Microsoft Access Database (MDB) file that is readable by Microsoft Project.
+The %SASTOMSP macro is production.
+This macro converts data sets that are used by the CPM and PM procedures into an MDB file that is readable by Microsoft Project 2000, 2002, and 2003.
 The macro converts information that is common to PROC CPM, PROC PM, and Microsoft Project; this information includes hierarchical relationships, precedence relationships, time constraints, resource availabilities, resource requirements, project calendars, resource calendars, task calendars, holiday information, and work-shift information.
 In addition, the early and late schedules, the actual start and finish times, the resource-constrained schedule, and the baseline schedule are also extracted and stored as start-finish variables.